Faizul-Bitto/Project-website-Travelerz/README.md

 Database: MySQL

-This repository contains the full source code of the Treavelerz web application, along with necessary configuration files for setting up the project locally.
+This repository contains the full source code of the Treavelerz web application, along with necessary configuration files for setting up the project locally